AymanSulaiman/pythia_presentation/PresentationNotes.md

 - I voiced this concern and advocated for an alternative solution using a [Learning to Rank Model built in TensorFlow](https://www.tensorflow.org/ranking).

-- Since Learning to Rank required a ground truth, this was better than clustering and would be as good as guessing.
+- Since Learning to Rank required a ground truth, this was better than clustering and this would be as good as guessing.
 With Learning to Rank it would be more likely that it would provide better results given the ground truth.

 ## Task